-What gets measured gets done, and using SEO tools like Google Analytics can give you great insights as to the success of your topic cluster.
+What gets measured gets done, and SEO tools like Google Analytics can give you great insights into the success of this marketing strategy.
 Track the average user journey.
 What part of the content do your users like?
 What aren’t they reading?
 Use these analytics to guide your content strategy and next steps.

 What if I’m not seeing results from my topic clusters?

-While several bloggers and companies have had tremendous success transforming long-form content into topic clusters, extraordinary results might not always be the case.
-If you’re still lacking the traffic boost you’re looking for, go back to your core keyword and make sure your pillar article and cluster pages are supporting it effectively.
+While several bloggers and companies have successfully transformed long-form content into multiple topic clusters, extraordinary results might not always be the case.
+If you still lack the traffic boost you’re looking for, go back to your core keyword and ensure your pillar article and cluster pages support it effectively.
 Here are a few questions to consider.

 - Have you identified the appropriate target topics your audience really cares about?

-- Are there gaps in supporting pages you need to fill in order to be the industry authority?
+- Are there gaps in supporting pages you need to fill to be the industry authority?
 So if you’re writing a topic cluster about ice cream, do you only have the basics like chocolate and vanilla?
-Are there other keywords like strawberry or caramel that you should pay attention to in order to boost your results?
+Are there other related keywords like strawberry or caramel that you should pay attention to boost your results?

-- Does this topic cluster match my company’s overall mission and area of expertise?
-If not, how can you make sure that what you’re writing about lines up with those objectives?
+- Does this particular topic cluster match my company’s overall mission and area of expertise?
+If not, how can you ensure that what you’re writing about aligns with those objectives?

-If you can answer those questions, and still aren’t seeing a content boost, be patient.
-Sometimes it takes a while for your article to index on Google.
+If you can answer those questions and still aren’t seeing a content boost, be patient.
+Sometimes it takes a while for your pillar pages and their offshoots to index on Google.
 You might also want to make sure your technical SEO components are optimized.
-When you write targeted, well-structured articles that your audience cares about, you should soon see the results you want.
+When you write targeted, well-structured articles your audience cares about, you should soon see the desired search engine results.

 Need help creating topic clusters?

-While topic clusters can generate big results in your content marketing strategy, it can be difficult to implement this strategy alone.
+While topic clusters can generate big results in your content marketing strategy, they can be difficult to implement effectively on your own.
 That’s where the experts at rellify come in.
-Their expert content teams can work with your business to help audit your content.
-They’ll also help you hone in on your audience, and create quality articles people want to read.
-Contact them for a consultation so you can make sure your new articles and content clusters are delivering the value you need.
+Their expert content teams can work with your business to help produce an in-depth content audit.
+They’ll also help you hone in on your audience and create quality content people want to read.
+Contact them for a consultation to ensure your new articles and content clusters deliver the value you need.